 Thousands of Americans suffer from a wide array of crippling disabilities.
 Thankfully, for those who require assistance, Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) provide options to get help.

-If you think Social Security Disability programs could be for you, you may want to speak with a disability attorney for an assessment or for help applying.
+If you think Social Security Disability programs could be for you, you may want to speak with a disability attorney or disability advocate for an assessment or for help applying.
 However, before you start, here are the five best ways to determine if you may qualify.

 SGA, or substantial gainful activity, is one of the main determining factors for those applying for disability.
 To engage in SGA, a person must earn more than a certain amount every month to be put towards normal living expenses.
-For non-blind individuals, substantial gainful activity is at least $1,220/month for 2019.
-For blind individuals, SGA is $2,040/month.
+For non-blind individuals, substantial gainful activity is at least $1,350/month for 2021.
+For blind individuals, SGA is $2,260/month.